FAQs

 This section covers claims for negligent acts committed by professionals working in the healthcare or pharmaceutical sectors.
 These cases usually arise from allegations that the defendant(s) did not follow accepted industry practices, leading to injury or death to the patient or claimant.

 Firms that represent defendants, including insurers, employers and medical professionals, are ranked on a UK-wide basis in our Mainly Defendant table.
-Firms that act for individuals bringing claims are ranked on a regional basis in our Mainly Claimant tables.
+Firms that act for individuals, or groups of individuals, bringing claims are ranked on a regional basis in our Mainly Claimant tables.

 For claims related to faulty medical device or pharmaceutical products, please see the Product Liability and Life Sciences sections.